 |Registered Agent||$0 or $125 per year|

 |Business License||$75 (minimum)|

 |Annual Franchise Tax||$300|

 Delaware LLC Certificate of Formation Filing Fee ($90)

-The Certificate of Formation is filed with the Delaware Division of Corporations.
+The Certificate of Formation is filed with the Delaware Department of Corporations.
 And once approved, this is what creates your LLC.

-The $90 fee is a one-time fee.
+The $90 fee is a one-time Delaware LLC cost.
 You don’t have to pay any monthly (or annual) fees to start your Delaware LLC.

 Note: LLCs are the most common business structure used in Delaware.
 They are the most popular business entity because they offer liability protection for the LLC owners.

-Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or Certificate of Formation.
+Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or the Articles of Organization.
 Certificate of Formation is the most common name – but they all mean the same thing: the form used to create your LLC.